← Back to Blog

 Step 3: Craft Your Messages

-1. Keep it conversational: Use contractions and casual language
+1. Keep it conversational: Use contractions ("I'm" not "I am") and casual language

 Step 4: Customize the Appearance